Symplectic 4-manifolds admit Weinstein trisections: Singular bridge trisections and branched coverings

 \subsection{Singular bridge trisections}

 \

-Let $X$ be a closed, orientable, smooth 4--manifold.
-We call a closed surface $\cS\subset X$ a \emph{singular surface-link} provided that \begin{enumerate} \item $\cS$ is smoothly immersed away from finitely many singular points; and \item in a small neighborhood of each singular point, $\cS$ is homeomorphic to the cone on a knot in $S^3$. \end{enumerate} The transverse self-intersections of $\cS$ are called \emph{nodes}, and a singular point is called a \emph{(simple) cusp} if it is given as the cone on a trefoil knot.
+Let $X$ be a closed, orientable, smooth 4--manifold. \begin{definition} We say $\cS\subset X$ is a \emph{singular surface} provided that \begin{enumerate} \item $\cS$ is the image of a smooth immersion away from finitely many critical points; \item all multiple points of the immersion are transverse double points; and \item in a small neighborhood of each critical value, $\cS$ is diffeomorphic to a cone on a knot in $S^3$. \end{enumerate} \end{definition}

+\begin{remark} We clarify what we mean by a \emph{cone}.
+Under an identification of the neighborhood of the singular point with $B^4$ that sends the singular point to the origin, the intersection of the singular surface with concentric spheres $S^3_r$ is a smooth knot.
+These knots will all be isotopic if we identify the concentric $3$--spheres by rescaling.
+Note that cones are not unique, depending on the way in which concentric cross-sectional knots are related by isotopy; there is generally \emph{not} a diffeomorphism of $B^4$ relating these different ways of coning along the same knot isotopy class.

+Results in this paper that depend only on smooth-topological considerations, such as the results of Section~\ref{sec:pull-back} are valid regardless of how the cone is formed; the main relevant fact will be that the branched covers of the concentric 3--spheres along their cross-sectional slices are 3--spheres.
+In particular, the linear cone will always suffice in this setting.

+For symplectic surfaces, we will constrain the cones much more precisely.
+We will only look at symplectic surfaces where the singular points have complex models (except potentially negative double points coming from the immersion).
+In particular, each branch of the singularity will have a well-defined limiting tangent space.
+(See Remark~\ref{rmk:tangent}.)

+Note that although the linear cone on a knot may serve perfectly well as the branch locus for a branched covering in the smooth trisection setting, it does not suffice for the symplectic setting.
+In fact, for branched coverings, when working in the symplectic setting, we will only need to consider critical points that are the cone on a right-handed trefoil, and we will fix an explicit complex model for this cone.
+We call the singularity with this model a (simple) \emph{cusp}.
+See Example~\ref{ex:cone-br}.